Teaching Portal of the "Experimental Biophysics" Research Group

 Please note: Signatures for BaFöG forms and other certificates will only be made electronically until further notice: Please send the form as well as a copy of the grade report and a postal delivery address to: email@example.com.

 Likewise, for those interested, we would like to draw your attention to the annual Pupils' Day.
-The next Pupils' Day will probably take place in the summer semester of 2022.
+The next Pupils' Day will probably take place on May 26th, 2023.

 List of lecture courses and seminars